Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why comparison tables should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why comparison tables should be judged with fair criteria", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
-This article gives context for "Why comparison tables should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: comparison tables" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: comparison tables", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
+This article gives context for "Fair criteria: comparison tables", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway